ahmed-refaat-analyst/Purchase-Performance-Analysis-2024-vs.-2025-Jan-Jul-/README.md

 ---

-## 📊 Project Overview
+## 📘 Project Summary
-This Power BI report analyzes purchasing data from March to September 2025.
+This Excel-based analysis compares purchasing data from **January to July** for **2024 vs. 2025**.
-It provides insights into suppliers’ performance, purchasing trends, financial breakdowns, and comparisons between months.
+The dataset contains **100K+ rows**, requiring extensive cleaning, validation, and restructuring prior to analysis.

-The analysis helps identify:
+## 🔎 Main Focus Areas
-- Top-performing suppliers
+- Comparison of total purchases between 2024 and 2025
-- Monthly purchase value variations
+- Supplier-level performance and identification of major cost drivers
-- Trends in product categories
+- Year-over-year spending analysis to highlight procurement trends and efficiency
-- Budget vs. actual spending
+- Data cleaning, type validation, and dataset structuring

----
+## 📈 Methods & Deliverables

-## 🧠 Key Insights
+- Dynamic pivot tables and pivot charts.
-- 📈 Highest purchasing volume occurred in **June 2025**
+- Interactive dashboard elements and slicers in Excel.
-- 💸 Major cost reductions achieved through supplier optimization
+- Conditional formatting to highlight key values.
-- 🕒 Lead times improved by **18%** compared to Q1
+- Final visual report ready for sharing with stakeholders.

 ---